Proposing a course

 Every course proposed must have a reasonable prospect of attracting an adequate number of students.
 For most courses, this is approximately ten students.
 If a course has recently had fewer students or has not been offered for some time, please include your justification for proposing the course in the cover letter that accompanies the course's submission to the chairperson or school director.

 Students often plan their spring and fall courses of study and their work schedules around the information available on the Summer and Winter Session websites.
 Course cancellations or changes in session or time may have a serious effect on their planning and progress through their degree program.
 Once courses have been announced on the website, they should not be changed unless it is absolutely unavoidable.
-Course changes must be approved by the department chairperson and must receive final approval by Charles Jermy, senior associate dean and director of Summer/Winter Session.
+Course changes must be approved by the department chairperson and must receive final approval by Mary Loeffelholz, dean and director of Summer/Winter Session.

-For the 2019 Winter Session, three- and four-credit classes must meet daily, Monday through Friday, for three and a quarter (3.25) hours, or Monday through Saturday, for two and a half (2.5) hours, as convenient for the instructor.
+For Winter Session, three- and four-credit classes must meet daily, Monday through Friday, for 3 hours (180 minutes), or Monday through Saturday, for 2.5 hours (2 hours, 30 minutes), as convenient for the instructor.
 Two-credit Winter Session classes must meet for a minimum of 25 hours.
 Ideally, classes are scheduled for two daily meetings rather than for a single daily meeting.

 To request a change in class time, you should first discuss the matter with your department.
-Class times require the approval of Charles Jermy, senior associate dean and director of Summer/Winter Session.
+Class times require the approval of Mary Loeffelholz, dean and director of Summer/Winter Session.
 Please have your department's representative contact Ruby D. Brown (607.255.6627) with your request.

 Information about course changes is updated regularly and is available at all registrations held in 260 Day Hall and/or in B20 Day Hall.